Photosynq/PhotosynQ-Documentation/docs/calibrations/caliq.md

 ## External PAR sensor

-In order to calibrate the CaliQ you require an additional external PAR sensor (not included with the CaliQ).
-Possible sensors would be the LI-COR® LI-190R the Walz GmbH MQS-B or similar cosine corrected light probes.
+In order to calibrate the CaliQ you will require an additional external PAR sensor (not included with the CaliQ).
+Possible sensors would be the LI-COR® LI-190R, the Walz GmbH MQS-B, or a similar cosine corrected light probe.
 The MultispeQ PAR sensor can not be used as an external PAR sensor.

 ## Calibration Routine